codypearce/devto-material/README.md

 ## Intro

-Dev.to.Material is a simple Material Dev.to client built with React Native that runs on the Web, Android, iOS, and Electron (Windows, Linux, and MacOS).
-It was built for exprimental and demoing purposes for sharing 100% code between the above platforms.
+Dev.to.Material is a simple Material [Dev.to](https://dev.to/) client built with React Native that runs on the Web, Android, iOS, and Electron (Windows, Linux, and MacOS).
+This was built as an experiment in sharing 100% code between the above platforms.

-### What's implemented?
+### Features

-Unfortunately, most Dev.to API functionality is either in a closed Alpha or has not been documented yet.
-Therefore, this client only supports:
+Unfortunately, most [Dev.to API](https://docs.dev.to/api/) functionality is either in a closed Alpha or has not been documented yet.
+Currently implemented:

 - Fetching Articles
 - Searching Articles by Tags
 - Clicking on Tags to filter Articles